Accenture/mercury/guides/CHAPTER-9.md

 ```

 The `BeforeApplication` logic will run before your `MainApplication` module.
 This is useful when you want to do
 special handling of environment variables.
-For example, decrypt an environment variable secret, construct a X.509
+For example, decrypt an environment variable secret, construct an X.509
 certificate, and save it in the "/tmp" folder before your main application starts.

 ## Event envelope

-Mercury version 3 is an event-driven engine that encapsulates Eclipse Vertx and Kotlin coroutine and suspend function.
+Mercury version 3 is an event engine that encapsulates Eclipse Vertx and Kotlin coroutine and suspend function.

 A composable application is a collection of functions that communicate with each other in events.
 Each event is transported by an event envelope.
 Let's examine the envelope.